Evaluating Your Communities Talk Activity

 Sharing Your Story With Your Prevention Colleagues and SAMHSA

-Keeping SAMHSA informed about the outcomes of your prevention work on underage drinking and substance use is another great way to elevate your work.
-The evaluation information you share with SAMHSA can help it better understand the local prevention landscape in your community, shape programs that help you continue the momentum, and even allow it to showcase your prevention work.
+Keeping SAMHSA informed about the outcomes of your prevention work on alcohol and other drug misuse is another great way to elevate your work.
+The evaluation information you share with SAMHSA can help the agency better understand the local prevention landscape in your community, shape programs that help you continue the momentum, and showcase your prevention work.

 To share your story with SAMHSA: